AprilJauhal/GMPipe/Tutorial.md

 > $ sbatch --job-name=GMstart-test --cpus-per-task=20 --nodes=1 --mem=1000 --time=02-00:00:00 --output="tutorial/logs/GMstart.%j.out" \
 > $ --wrap="bash Scripts/GMPipe_start.sh tutorial/GMPipeline_userinput.ctl"

-After running, there should be a "storage" folder, and there should be a
+After running, there should be a "storage" folder, which should have the following contents:
+    * HMMER_FAIL.fa
+    * HMMER_PASS.fa
+    * master_seq.afa
+    * outgroups.afa
+    * reference.afa
+    * query_seq.hmm
+    * query_seq.afa
+    * opt_ML/
+    * ML/
+    * hmm/ (if troubleshooting, make sure this contains a "bit_cutoff.txt" file)

+If any of these sequences are missing, check the log.

 ## STEP 3) snakemake
 This is the part where the snakemake pipeline is called.
 In order to work, the snakemake command must be called from the same directory that contains the snakefile.
 The snakefile can be moved or copied but should not be edited or renamed.
 The snakemake command creates a snakemake job that calls other jobs from your HPC job scheduler, and some examples are shown below.